mahahamdan/EECE655/Readme.md

 ### Description of the tool:
 #### Attack Tool:

-The conduct attack tool , build with Python and Scapy , a technique used by hackers to disrupt an ongoing connection between two computers in a network.
+The conduct attack tool, built with Python and Scapy, is a technique used by hackers to disrupt an ongoing connection between two computers in a network.

 **Mounir's Part:**

 For the Python code, we know that Scapy is an alternative to Wireshark for analyzing and manipulating packets.
-Thus, we Gathered Needed Info by Sniffing
+We wanted to gather the needed information to conduct our attack.
+Thus, we used the sniff function to capture a specific packet based on certain criteria: it must have a TCP layer, originate from "machine Y", and have the destination "machine X".

-The info needed are:
+After that, we extracted from the captured packet the following info:
 - Destination port
 - Source port
 - Destination IP